-Today multitudes of Believing ones are ignorant of the commandments in Scripture, and the consequences of disobedience.
-Their Pastors and Leaders have simply not told them anything about this Truth of the Second Commandment, because it would not “fit into” the theology they learned from their theological seminaries and Bible schools.
+Today multitudes of Believers are ignorant of the instructions in Scripture, and the consequences of disobedience.
+Their pastors and leaders have not told them the Truth of the Second Commandment, because it would not “fit into” the theology learned from their theological seminaries and Bible schools.
 Many twist the plain and simple truth of the Second Commandment.